gconnect/AlgorandPayrollContract/README.md

-# Algorand Payroll Smart Contract
+# Algorand Android Payroll Smart Contract using the Java SDK

 This solution will guide you in developing and deploying android application using the Algorand blockchain atomic transfer and smart contract that addresses the following use case: